Rail Delivery Group: International counterparts

 As rail franchising also takes place in other countries, many of these nations have one or more equivalent organisations.

 In Germany, the Deutschlandtarifverbund (German Tariff Association) is responsible for railway ticket revenue distribution.
 Political representation of established companies is carried out by the Association of German Transport Companies (Verband Deutscher Verkehrsunternehmen, VDV), whereas public relations of new entrant TOCs are chiefly dealt with by Mofair e.V.

 In Spain the Asociación Española de Empresas Ferroviarias de Viajeros (Spanish Association of Passenger Rail Companies) represents the sector, and aims to contribute to changes and regulatory improvement and support and defend the rail transport mode.

 In Sweden, the equivalent organisation is the Branschföreningen Tågoperatörerna (Association of Train Operating Companies).

+Future

+Under the plans (Bill 325 2024-26) laid out in the current parliament underpinning the creation of Great British Railways (GBR), the Labour government intends to consolidate many of the existing rail industry bodies into the new organisation, with their roles carried out under the GBR banner.
+One function confirmed to move from RDG to GBR is "back of house" ticketing management functions such as the provision of booking and reservation systems.

+Otherwise, it is still unclear what is the future of RDG.